odu-cs625-datavis/public-Spring25-aveerasa/syllabus_Spring2025.md

 * demonstrates basic understanding of reading assignment
 * assigned weekly
-* I will not correct your answers, but correct answers with references will be viewable in Canvas after the due date
+* Your answers wil be checked and correct answers with references will be viewable in Canvas after the due date
 * rubric (0-2):
   * 2 pts - answered all questions correctly and submitted on time
   * 1 pt - did not answer all questions or any of the answers is/are wrong.